Frasier writer clears up decades-old plot hole ahead of new reboot

 For years, Frasier fans have wondered how the show’s title character became so wealthy.
 Now, a writer on the show is setting the record straight.

-The hit sitcom, which starred Kelsey Grammar as Frasier Crane, aired for 11 seasons from 1993 to 2004.
+The hit sitcom, which starred Kelsey Grammer as Frasier Crane, aired for 11 seasons from 1993 to 2004.

-Later this month, a 10-episode revival will see Grammar reprise his role as the titular therapist as he returns to Boston, where his son Freddy (Jack Cutmore-Scott) has just started college.
+Later this month, a 10-episode revival will see Grammer reprise his role as the titular therapist as he returns to Boston, where his son Freddy (Jack Cutmore-Scott) has just started college.

 Ahead of the forthcoming reboot, writer and executive producer Joe Keenan has shed some light on the original show’s enduring mysteries.